 Private equity funds: This class of investments consists of private equity funds that invest primarily in loans and securities including single-family residential debt; corporate debt products; and financially-oriented, real estate-rich and other operating companies in the Americas, Western Europe, and Japan.
 These investments are subject to certain restrictions regarding transfers and withdrawals.
 The investments cannot be redeemed with the funds.
-Instead, the nature of the investments are expected to be returned through distributions as a result of liquidation of the underlying assets of the fund.
-The investments are expected to be returned through distributions as a result of liquidation of the funds' underlying assets over one to five years.
+Instead, the nature of the investments in this class is that distributions are received through the liquidation of the underlying assets of the fund.
+The investments are expected to be returned through distributions as a result of liquidations of the funds' underlying assets over one to five years.
 The fair value of these private equity funds following the application of the NAV practical expedient was \$6.1 million and \$7.2 million as of December 31, 2020 and December 31, 2019, respectively.